vlcn-io/cr-sqlite/README.md

 `crsql` is a [run time loadable extension](https://www.sqlite.org/loadext.html) for SQLite that adds CRDT and sync support.

-**WIP** -- while the base functionality is there, there is still work to be done to make this production ready. **ETA beta release -- Nov 15.**

 [SQLite](https://www.sqlite.org/index.html) is a foundation of offline, local-first and edge deployed software.
 Wouldn't it be great, however, if we could merge two or more SQLite databases together and not run into any conflicts?

 This project implements [CRDTs](https://crdt.tech/) and [CRRs](https://hal.inria.fr/hal-02983557/document) in `SQLite`, allowing databases that share a common schema to merge their state together.
 Merges can happen between an arbitrary number of peers and all peers will eventually converge to the same state.